12 of Our Favorite Cookbooks and Nutrition Resources to Help you Set the Table for Brain Health

 2. Brain Health Kitchen Website by Annie Fenn, M.D.

 Dr. Annie Fenn is a physician, chef, and NeuroReserve advisor who is passionate about the role of diet and lifestyle in preventing Alzheimer’s disease.
 After a career in gynecology and obstetrics, she found that nutrition was a powerful tool in the journey toward long term brain health.
 After teaching brain healthy cooking classes as a part of the 8-week dementia prevention course, Brain Works, she founded Brain Health Kitchen to build a community around learning how to cook neuroprotective foods.
 Through this website (in addition to her live classes and lectures) she teaches students how to prevent cognitive decline using nutrition, mindfulness, physical activity, meditation, brain games, and quality sleep.
 The user-friendly website provides an informative, and recipe-packed resource for putting the science of nutrition, lifestyle, and brain health into practice.
 In the Brain Health Kitchen blog, you’ll find evidence-based information to help you sift through the never-ending claims about eating for brain health.
 Dr Fenn’s recipes are based on the Mediterranean dietary pattern, with a focus on nutrient-dense brain protective foods.
 This is a fabulous resource for staying up-to-date on nutrition, cooking skills, and lifestyle practices to prevent Alzheimer’s disease.
-Find additional recipes from Annie at Brain Table by NeuroReserve, and look for her cookbook, coming next year, with a focus specifically on cooking to fend off Alzheimer’s.
+Find additional recipes from Annie at Brain Table by NeuroReserve, and look for her cookbook, coming in early 2023, with a focus specifically on cooking to fend off Alzheimer’s.

 3. Eat to Beat Depression and Anxiety: Nourish Your Way to Better Mental Health in Six Weeks by Drew Ramsey, M.D.